-If your employee cannot provide you with his or her National Insurance number for any other reason, you should send form P16a to your local tax office and they will trace the number.
+If your employee cannot provide you with his or her National Insurance number for any other reason, you should leave the National Insurance field blank and HMRC will trace the number.
 Give your Personal Assistant a copy of his or her National Insurance number and advise your employee to keep it in a safe place for future reference.

 What should I do on Payday?